-- Many business failures occurred after a fall in the impaired value of the assets.
+- Many business failures occurred after a fall in the impaired value.
 These disclosures can act as the early warning signals for the creditors and investors of the company for their investment analysis.

 - There is no detailed guidance on the treatment of impaired assets.

 - Generally, it becomes difficult to know measurement value which should be used for ascertaining the impairment amount.

 Important Points About Impaired Assets

 - Impairment should be recorded only if it is anticipated that the future cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. in the company are unrecoverable.